NoruNoruBim/Python/AI_MAI/Lab0/readme.md

 SMS spam and online shops statistics.

 To get bases with "get_bases.py" replace path with a link and use module requests.

+Program "get_bases.py" get bases from storage and plot some diagrams.